COLLABORATIVE DIVORCE COMMUNICATIONS COACH

 Divorce with the End in Mind

 We are all sheltering in place, but we are alone together.
-It's going to be OK.
+It's super challenging right now.
+And...it's going to be okay.
+Different and okay.

 Yes, you can get divorced in California this year, despite the closure and backlog of the courts.
 In this class we'll talk about several ways to get divorced, the pros and cons of each.
 And we'll go through the legal, financial, and emotional issues divorcing couples will need to navigate during this transition.